 Ask yourself some of the questions that I have posed.
 You will probably not be able to do this in the beginning of your loss, but at some point you will want to figure out your next move.The answers to these questions will become the blueprint that you will use as you recreate your life.

-Should you choose to stumble down a new path like a newborn, you will be led in a direction beyond widowhood toward a life with no labels, only to discover who you are becoming next, on your own terms.
+Should you choose to stumble down a new path like a newborn, you will be led in a direction beyond your loss toward a life with no labels, only to discover who you are becoming next in this new chapter, on your own terms.

 Read more about rebuilding life after loss my in book Brave in a New World: A Guide to Grieving the Loss of a Spouse at Amazonhttp://tinyurl.com/qghzw3e or you can order at Barnes and Noble.